Roleystone

 Roleystone has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects that may impact the area.
-Notable ones include METRONET Byford Rail Extension, Cross Park Cricket and Netball Facility, Roleystone Theatre Redevelopment, and Challenge Park Cycle Facility.
-The following list details those most relevant:.
+AreaSearch has identified 11 projects that could impact this region.
+Notable projects include Cross Park Cricket and Netball Facility, Roleystone Theatre Redevelopment, Challenge Park Cycle Facility, and Forrestale Business Park.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.